 - Please call CIS by 8:30 a.m. the same day your child is absent.
 If no call is received on the same day, the absence will be considered unexcused. - We encourage you to schedule appointments before or after school.
-However, we understand that

-- sometimes missing school cannot be helped. - 3.
+However, we understand that sometimes missing school cannot be helped. - 3.
 If your child needs to be excused early due to a doctor or dental appointment, let the attendance office know before the appointment, either by a call or a note.
-Please bring in a note from the doctor on the students return. - 4.
-Your child will be given an early dismissal slip to be excused from class.
-You must come into the office and sign your child out of school at the front desk. - 5.
-Emails will be sent home at 4 pm giving you notice of any absences.
+Please bring in a note from the doctor on the students return.

+- 4. You must come into the office and sign your child out of school at the front desk. - 5.
+Emails, texts, or phone messages will be made from our automated system beginning at 4 pm, giving parents notice of any absences.